sakellaro/Full-stack-web-app/README.md

 HOW TO BEGIN THE PROECT:
-From cmd, you enter to "Astra Hotel" folder and you initialize local server with the command "npm start" or "nodemon".
+From cmd, you go to "Astra Hotel" folder and you initialize the local server with command "npm start" or "nodemon".